SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "bycatch" OR "by-catch"
       OR "IUU fishing"
-      OR (("gear" OR "nets") NEAR/5 ("abandoned" OR "lost" OR "discarded")) OR "ghost fishing" OR "ghost nets" OR "ALDFG"
+      OR (("gear" OR "nets") NEAR/5 ("abandoned" OR "lost" OR "discarded")) OR "ghost fishing" OR "ghost nets" OR "ALDFG" OR "poison fishing" OR
-      OR
         (
           ("overharvest*" OR "overexploit*" OR "overcapacity" OR "collaps*" OR "closure$"